PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/tekton-getting-started-fundamental-concepts/index.md

 ## Tekton Triggers

-Tekton triggers provides continuous integration functionality.
-The custom resource definitions detailed above provide functionality necessary for continuos delivery.
+Tekton triggers provide continuous integration functionality.
+The custom resource definitions detailed above provide the functionality necessary for continuous delivery.
 Tekton Pipelines and Tasks are declarative.
 They need to be manually triggered to perform a build and deploy.
 We would need to use kubectl or Tekton CLI to execute a Tekton pipeline.
-Triggers provides the necessary functionality to declaratively create PipelineRun objects in response to external events.
+Triggers provide the necessary functionality to declaratively create PipelineRun objects in response to external events.
 Triggers have no knowledge of what is in the pipeline declaration itself.
 This design allows for separation of concerns between the two areas.
 Tekton triggers introduces new custom resources to automate your CI/CD pipelines further.
 The CRD's are Trigger templates, Trigger bindings and Event listeners.
 Let us understand these CRD's in a bit more detail.

 ### TriggerTemplates